Vacuum Extraction Complications

 Quick Answer

-Even though most vacuum extractions are successful, the procedure can put the mother and the child at risk of injury.
+Even though most vacuum extractions are successful, the procedure can put the mother and child at risk of injury.
 Vacuum delivery should only be performed if needed, as it may cause serious complications like skull fractures and cephalohematomas.
-Learn more about vacuum delivery complications and how to pursue financial assistance for medical negligence.
+In some cases, these conditions can lead to permanent brain damage.
+Learn more about vacuum delivery complications and how to pursue financial assistance if medical negligence occurred.

 Get a Free Case Review